ankon07/taxCollection/README.md

 ### Tax Calculation

 1. **Go to Tax Calculation**: Access the "Calculate Tax" section from the dashboard.
-2. **View Tax Breakdown**: See a breakdown of your tax calculation based on your income bracket.
-3. **Review Deductions**: Review any applicable deductions or exemptions.
+2. **Select Income Commitment**: Choose your income commitment from the dropdown (displays the full commitment ID).
+3. **Select Income Range**: Choose the income range that applies to you.
+4. **Calculate Tax**: The system will calculate your tax based on the selected range.
-4. **Confirm Calculation**: Confirm the tax calculation before proceeding to payment.
+5. **Review Calculation**: Review the tax calculation details before proceeding to payment.

 ### Bank Account Management